docs.rockarch.org

 2. In the CD Title field, enter the digital media ID of the CD.
 Remove text from the CD author field.

-3. On the lefthand side, click the button that says IMG.
+3. On the left-hand side, click the button that says IMG.
 This will create 1 uncompressed WAV file (containing all tracks) and a CUE file.

 5. Exact Audio Copy will begin ripping tracks and create a log file.

-Hard Drives and USB Flash Drives
+Hard Drives

 Imaging Instructions

-1. Make sure the Tableau UltraBay write blocker on the FRED is OFF then plug in the drive.
+1. Make sure the Tableau UltraBay write blocker on the FRED is OFF, then plug in the drive.
 After the drive is connected, turn on the UltraBay write blocker.
 Two green lights should appear - the Power light and the WrtBlk light.
 After a short period of time, the Act light should turn also turn on which indicates the UltraBay recognizes the drive.

 2. Open FTK Imager.
-Click Create Disk Image in the File Menu Select the source evidence type.
+Click Create Disk Image in the File Menu.
+Select the source evidence type.
 Hard drives and thumb drives are physical media, so select Physical Drive.

 3. Select the Source Drive Location.
 This can be a little confusing, as the program picks up all connected drives – including the one you’re working on.
 The FRED machine has quite a few drives.
 You can distinguish between them by using the data size listed in the dialog box.
 For example, two of the drives are listed at 2000GB and 7999GB, respectively.
 You can also disregard the WIBU Codemeter Stick USB device, which is a USB key to run the Forensic Toolkit.
 Click Finish to continue